-The Department of Civil and Environmental Engineering offers three graduate degrees: Master of Science in Civil Engineering (M.S.C.E.), Master of Environmental Engineering (M.Env.E.) and Doctor of Philosophy (PhD) degrees with specialties in structural engineering and engineering mechanics, geotechnical and geoenvironmental engineering, environmental engineering, water resources engineering, wind engineering, and computational mechanics.
+The Department of Civil, Environmental, and Construction Engineering offers three graduate degrees: Master of Science in Civil Engineering (M.S.C.E.), Master of Environmental Engineering (M.Env.E.) and Doctor of Philosophy (PhD) degrees with specialties in structural engineering and engineering mechanics, geotechnical and geoenvironmental engineering, environmental engineering, water resources engineering, wind engineering, and computational mechanics.
 The department also offers a Graduate Certificate in Construction Engineering and Management.

-Doctoral studies consist of selected courses and independent research culminating in a dissertation.
-Each student’s degree plan is formulated through consultation with a faculty advisory committee.
-Students with graduate degrees in non-engineering sciences may be accepted initially subject to completing specified leveling courses in civil or environmental engineering.
-Degree requirements are detailed in the Texas Tech University Graduate Catalog.
+Doctoral studies consist of selected courses and independent research culminating in a dissertation (minimum 60 coursework hours plus 12 dissertation hours).
+Each student's degree plan is individually formulated through consultation with a faculty advisory committee.
+Applicants to the program must apply to one of the following doctoral tracks:

 A student specializes in one of the principal subdisciplines of civil engineering (e.g., environmental engineering, structural engineering, etc.) in this degree program.
-Two degree options are available: the thesis-option student completes 24 hours of coursework, performs 6 credit hours of independent research, and writes a thesis based on the findings of the research; the report-option student completes 33 hours of coursework and writes a report on a selected topic.
+Two degree options are available: the thesis-option student completes 24 hours of coursework, performs 6 credit hours of independent research, and writes a thesis based on the findings of the research; the non-thesis student completes 30 hours of graduate level coursework and a comprehensive exam or completes 27 hours of graduate level coursework and a 3 credit hour technical report on a selected topic.

 The department offers a 12-hour Graduate Certificate in Construction Engineering and Management.
 The certificate is designed for professionals who have a bachelor's degree in civil engineering, architecture, landscape architecture, interior design, or business and are seeking a senior management position in the construction industry.
 It is ideal for students interested in pursuing graduate study without committing to a full master's program.